Wiechciu/text-forge/CONTRIBUTING.md

 ## 🔀 How to Submit a Pull Request

 1. Fork the `main` branch
+2. If your work is related to an issue, write a note in that issue and say you will work on it
-2. Create a new branch for your changes (use a descriptive name)
+3. Create a new branch for your changes (use a descriptive name in kebab-case)
-3. Make changes and commit with clear, concise messages
+4. Make changes and commit with clear, concise messages
-4. Open a Pull Request and describe what you’ve done and why
+5. Open a Pull Request and describe what you’ve done and why

 ---